qnton/tld-extract/README.md

 # qnton-tld-extract

-`qnton-tld-extractor` is a simple npm package that allows you to extract the top-level domain (TLD), domain, and subdomain from a given URL.
+`qnton-tld-extract` is a simple npm package that allows you to extract the top-level domain (TLD), domain, and subdomain from a given URL.

 ## Installation